 In summer, driving around the by-ways of France, you’re sure to spot posters promoting concerts – often in out of the way places – and what a treat they are!

 With wonderful classical French composers from which to draw inspiration, many of these concerts feature wonderful music.
-Joanne Leggett shares some of her favourite musical events and venues…
+Joanna Leggett shares some of her favourite musical events and venues…

 It seems amazing how out of the way places almost overnight translate into concert venues – churches open up their doors to provide perfect impromptu ‘pop up’ venues.
 When you hear glorious chamber music echoing around the stone walls of an ancient church as the setting sun sends shafts of light through stained glass windows refracting many coloured patterns over flagstones dating back many centuries, it adds another altogether memorable dimension – especially if you remember to take a cushion to soften the equally ancient wooden chair upon which you are likely to be seated.